pierre-amadio/epub-hb/notes/README.txt

 wget https://software.sil.org/downloads/r/ezra/EzraSIL-2.51.zip

 #Start sigil
+#Create a new v3 ebook
 #Add the SILEOT.ttf font in the sigil's font directory
 #Add all the html file in the Text directory
+#Delete the section1 file

 #Add a title to the nav's title node.
 #Add the content of the navs's Table of content from the generated nav.xhtml file